-Even more remarkable than HMS St. Lawrence’s considerable size is the fact that the massive three-deck warship was completely landlocked.
-She was built, launched and served her all-too-brief career on a mere fresh water lake nearly a thousand kilometers from the nearest major sea port – a proverbial big fish in a small pond.
+Even more remarkable than HMS St. Lawrence’s considerable size is the fact that the massive ship was completely landlocked.
+She was built, launched and served her surprisingly brief career on a fresh water lake nearly a thousand kilometres from the nearest major sea port – the proverbial big fish in a small pond.

 Finished in just 10 months by an army of shipbuilders (Victory’s construction took a full six years), the St. Lawrence was launched from a British shipyard at Kingston, Upper Canada on the northern shore of Lake Ontario in the fall of 1814.
-Blocked from reaching the Atlantic by the treacherous rapids of the St. Lawrence River to the east and hemmed in from the other Great Lakes by the mighty falls of the Niagara to the west, the lumbering warship’s sole purpose was to secure the Crown’s naval superiority over 300 kilometres of freshwater.
-And for the final few weeks of the War of 1812, it did just that.
+Blocked from reaching the Atlantic by the treacherous rapids of the St. Lawrence River and hemmed in by the mighty falls of the Niagara, the lumbering warship’s sole purpose was to assert the Crown’s naval supremacy on a 300 kilometre long strip of freshwater in the face of American aggression.
+And for the final few weeks of the War of 1812, she did just that.

-The Great Lakes served as the backdrop for much of the War of 1812, that curious two-and-a-half year Anglo American outgrowth of the Napoleonic Wars.
-In fact, most of the conflict’s land battles were contested within a cannon’s shot of the lakes’ shorelines.
-And from the very outset of the small but bloody contest, military planners on both sides knew only too well that whichever side controlled the lakes would control the war.
-Their waters had long been vital arteries enabling both commercial and military access to the interior of the North American continent.
+of course, the wider Great Lakes served as the backdrop for much of the War of 1812, that curious two-and-a-half year Anglo-American outgrowth of the fight against Napoleon.
+In fact, most of the conflict’s land battles were waged within a cannon’s shot of its shorelines.
+And from the very outset of the small but bloody contest, military planners in both Britain’s Canadian colonies and the U.S. knew only too well that whichever power controlled the inland waterways controlled the war.
+After all, those same lakes had long been vital arteries enabling both commercial and military access to the interior of the North America.

-Both powers embarked on a naval arms race, with each struggling to procure, commandeer or build from scratch enough ships to tip the balance of power on the lakes (namely Lake Erie and Lake Ontario) in their favour.
-And these competing shipbuilding campaigns were no small task either, especially on an isolated frontier.
+As such, the two competing nations embarked on a naval arms race, with each struggling to procure, commandeer or build from scratch enough ships to tip the balance of power on the lakes (namely Lake Erie and Lake Ontario) in their favour.
+And these building campaigns were no small task either, especially on an isolated frontier.
 Materials and labourers were perennially in short supply.
-And for the British commodore James Yeo and his American counterparts Isaac Chauncey and Oliver Hazard Perry, finding seasoned sailors to crew these newly commissioned vessels was another immense challenge.
+And for the British commodore James Yeo and his American counterparts Isaac Chauncey and Oliver Hazard Perry, finding seasoned sailors to crew the newly commissioned vessels was another immense challenge.
 The British Provincial Marine, a sort of colonial Royal Navy ‘Lite’, would eventually be supplemented by blue water sailors brought in from the Atlantic.
-On the American side, professional naval officers would command regular seamen and a hodgepodge of ground troops and artillerymen hastily trained as sailors.
+On the American side, professional naval officers would command regular seamen and a hodgepodge of ground troops and landsmen hastily trained to be tars.

-War on the Lakes: The Tempest in a Tea Cup
+War on the Lakes: A Tempest in a Tea Cup

-Soon, the opposing forces on the lakes reached something approaching parity, each maintaining between one and two-dozen lightly armed sloops, schooners and brigs.
+Soon, the opposing forces reached something approaching parity, each maintaining between one and two-dozen lightly armed sloops, schooners and brigs.

 For two years, these miniature navies raided each other’s ports, landed troops on hostile shores, and bombarded rival positions.
 Yet rarely did the enemy fleets clash.
-Each commander was afraid that a decisive confrontation might result in a defeat that would hand total control of the lakes (and the very outcome of the war itself) over to the opposition.
+Commanders on both sides feared that losing a decisive confrontation would hand total control of the lakes (and the very outcome of the war) over to the opposition.

 Introducing the St. Lawrence

 By the fall of that year, the St. Lawrence was ready for action and the balance of power had decisively shifted in Britain’s favour.
 No U.S. vessels dared to challenge the Royal Navy on Lake Ontario from that point on.
-In fact, few enemy vessels even ventured from port for fear of tangling with the goliath and its crew of 800.
+In fact, few enemy vessels even ventured from port for fear of an encounter with the new goliath and its crew of 800.

-Ironically, within weeks of the ship’s maiden voyage, hostilities were suspended; the British warship had yet to taste battle.
+Ironically, within weeks of the ship’s maiden voyage, hostilities were suspended as peace negotiations commenced; the British warship, its paint barely dry, was to be laid up.

 Following the Treaty of Ghent, the terms of the subsequent Rush Bagot Agreement effectively demilitarized the Great Lakes.
-The St. Lawrence was decommissioned and eventually sold in 1832 for a paltry £25.
-It later became the property of a local brewery where it served as a pier.
+The St. Lawrence was promptly decommissioned and eventually sold in 1832 for a paltry £25.
+It later became the property of a local brewery where it was run aground to served as an improvised pier.

-After being picked apart for its planks, the St. Lawrence was towed out into Lake Ontario and scuttled.
+Later, after being picked apart for planks, the St. Lawrence was towed out into Lake Ontario and scuttled.
 She is now a popular wreck for scuba divers.

 Models of HMS St. Lawrence are on display at opposite ends of Lake Ontario.
 One is at the Hamilton Military Museum in Hamilton, Ontario and at the Royal Military College in Kingston, Ontario.